 As the world of work continues to evolve, companies are constantly evaluating how they can create a healthier, more productive, and generally more appealing workplace culture.

 Although they’re all about giving employees maximum flexibility and autonomy over their time off, there is usually still a request and approval process in place.
-And, of course, such policies are based on the understanding that each employee will manage their own time off in a way that doesn’t affect their ability to do their work and achieve the results that are expected of them.
+And such policies are based on the understanding that each employee will manage their own time off in a way that doesn’t affect their ability to do their work and achieve the results that are expected of them.

 It can save your company time and money

 Introducing an unlimited vacation policy can remove some of the admin associated with traditional, limited policies.
 Not having to monitor or calculate the number of days taken by each employee could save your HR team up to 52 hours a year.
 And, because employees aren’t accruing any unused vacation days, there’s nothing to pay out when they leave.

 However, when considering this benefit, bear in mind that an unlimited vacation policy isn’t inherently admin-free.
 You’ll still need to figure out a request and approval process, as well as clear guidelines around how the policy works.

 It can boost productivity and promote a healthier work-life balance

 Research has consistently shown that taking time off helps to boost employee productivity.
 So, if embraced by your employees, an unlimited vacation policy can make it easier for them to take time off and get the rest they need — meaning they’re more productive during work time.

 Studies have also shown that unlimited paid time off can be linked to higher job satisfaction, a healthier work-life balance, and a better workplace culture.
 One such study, a survey of over 1,000 working professionals in the United States conducted by Joblist, found that 61.9% of employees who have unlimited time off reported a healthy work-life balance (compared to 53.4% of those with a 2-week vacation allowance per year).